Efficient Error Certification for Physics-Informed Neural Networks: ∂ -CROWN: Error Certification for General Physics-Informed Neural Networks

 \subsection{Tighter Bounds via Greedy Input Branching}

-Using $\partial$-CROWN we can compute a bound on a nonlinear of derivatives of $\solnet$, which we will generally refer to as $h$, for $\x \in \mathcal{C}$.
-However, given the approximations used throughout the bounding process, it is likely that such bounds will be too loose to be useful when compared to the true lower and upper bound of $h$.
+Using \partialcrown we can compute a bound on a nonlinear function of the derivatives of $\solnet$, which we will generally refer to as $h$, for $\x \in \mathcal{C}$.
+However, given the approximations introduced by the relaxations, it is likely these bounds will be too loose compared to the true values of $h$ to be useful.

-To improve these bounds, we introduce \textit{greedy input branching} in Algorithm \ref{alg:greedy_input_branching}.
-The idea behind it is to recursively divide the input domain (\textsc{DomainSplit}, line 9) - exploring the areas where the \textit{current bounds are further from the empirical optima} obtained via sampling (\textsc{Sample}, line 3) - and globally bound the output of $h$ as the worst-case of all the branches (line 13).
+To improve them, we introduce \textit{greedy input branching} (Algorithm \ref{alg:greedy_input_branching}).
+We start by computing empirical estimates of the min/max value of $h$ across the domain (L2), and the \partialcrown bounds over the full domain (L3), storing the latter in the certified bounds list, $\mathcal{B}$, (L4) and the max difference between empirical and certified in the list $\mathcal{B}_\Delta$ (L5).
+For $N_b$ iterations (\textit{branchings}), we take $\mathcal{C}_i$ as the interval with the highest difference between empirical and certified values (L7).
+We then split it into $N_d$ pieces using \textsc{DomainSplit}, compute the new certificates for those smaller sub-domains $\mathcal{C}'$ (L9), and add those certified bounds and their error w.r.t. the empirical estimate of the bounds to $\mathcal{B}$ (L10) and $\mathcal{B}_\Delta$ (L12), respectively.
+Finally, the tighter lower and upper bounds are then the minimum lower bound and the maximum upper bound in $\mathcal{B}$, respectively (L12).
+A more detailed step-by-step description of the algorithm is given in Appendix \ref{app:greedy-branching-details}.

 As the number of splits, $N_b$, increases, so does the tightness of our global bounds.
-For small dimensional spaces, it suffices to split each branch $\mathcal{C_i}$ into $N_d = 2^{d_0}$ equal branches.
+For small dimensional spaces, it suffices to split each branch $\mathcal{C}_i$ into $N_d = 2^{d_0}$ equal branches.
 Note that in higher dimensional spaces, a non-equal splitting function, \textsc{DomainSplit}, can lead to improved convergence to the tighter bounds.
-The time complexity of greedy input branching is $\mathcal{O}(N_b N_d \mathcal{M})$, where $\mathcal{M}$ is the complexity of running $\partial$-CROWN for each branch.
+The time complexity of greedy input branching is $\mathcal{O}(N_b N_d \mathcal{M})$, where $\mathcal{M}$ is the complexity of bounding each branch.